Medically reviewed by Drugs.com. Last updated on Jan 1, 2021.

 TAXOTERE in combination with cisplatin and fluorouracil in gastric cancer or head and neck cancer

 Patients treated with TAXOTERE in combination with cisplatin and fluorouracil must receive antiemetics and appropriate hydration according to current institutional guidelines.
 In both studies, G-CSF was recommended during the second and/or subsequent cycles in case of febrile neutropenia, or documented infection with neutropenia, or neutropenia lasting more than 7 days.
 If an episode of febrile neutropenia, prolonged neutropenia or neutropenic infection occurs despite G-CSF use, the TAXOTERE dose should be reduced from 75 mg/m2 to 60 mg/m2.
 If subsequent episodes of complicated neutropenia occur the TAXOTERE dose should be reduced from 60 mg/m2 to 45 mg/m2.
 In case of grade 4 thrombocytopenia the TAXOTERE dose should be reduced from 75 mg/m2 to 60 mg/m2.
-Patients should not be retreated with subsequent cycles of TAXOTERE until neutrophils recover to a level >1,500 cells/mm3 and platelets recover to a level >100,000 cells/mm3.
-Discontinue treatment if these toxicities persist. [see Warnings and Precautions (5.3)].
+Do not retreat patients with subsequent cycles of TAXOTERE until neutrophils recover to a level >1,500 cells/mm3 [see Contraindications (4)].
+Avoid retreating patients until platelets recover to a level >100,000 cells/mm3.
+Discontinue treatment if these toxicities persist [see Warnings and Precautions (5.3)].